VrushankPatel/taskstream/policies/hospitality_employee_training_policy.md

 - Annual training program evaluation
 - Integration with performance management system

  ## Exceptions
  Training requirements may be adjusted for part-time or temporary staff with documented business justification.
 All exceptions must be approved by Human Resources and documented appropriately.

+ ## Policy Review and Updates
+ - Annual policy review by Human Resources and department heads
+ - Updates based on regulatory changes, industry best practices, and feedback
+ - Employee input through annual training satisfaction surveys
+ - Version control and communication of policy changes to all staff